zakeverywhere/2511-revision/practices/answerAnalysis/textAnalysis.md

 **The code below is a good example of the principle of least knowledge**:true
 because we dont do car.getDriver().getAddress(). so it is good.

-**According to the principle of least knowledge, accessing the methods on objects returned by a method call is invalid**:untrue we can access, as long as we initialize a variable. like option 2.
+**According to the principle of least knowledge, accessing the methods on objects returned by a method call is invalid**:untrue
+we can access, as long as we initialize a variable and assign it, like option 2.

-**The principle of least knowledge states that accessing methods of objects passed in as parameters or instantiated inside the method is valid**:true check rule1,rule2.
+**The principle of least knowledge states that accessing methods of objects passed in as parameters or instantiated inside the method is valid**:true
+check rule1,rule2.
 choose 3.